 Once created, a campaign category can't be deleted.

-Then, you need to create a contacts filter which matches contacts who opened the email confirmation message earlier in the chain and include your campaign category:
+Then, you need to create a contacts filter that matches contacts who opened the email confirmation message earlier in the chain and include your campaign category:

 Notice the time constraint, which means that only the contacts who opened the email within the last 24 hours will be targeted (which is perfect if the follow-up message is set up to go once per day).